meet the military-trained beauty queen tearing up the pageant scene | read | i-D

 Have there been times when you've felt ugly?

 All women are their own worst critics.
-I have moments all the time -- especially having been in the entertainment industry this past year -- that I don't feel like I'm beautiful.
+I have moments all the time — especially after having been in the entertainment industry this past year — that I don't feel like I'm beautiful.
 I try to keep a positive mind and not let outside opinions affect me.

 How has your relationship with your body and identity changed over the years?